RECOMMENDED GEAR FOR STONE KING

 EUROS CASH

-There are very few ATM/cashpoints en-route and, although the Stone King Rally package that you’ve paid for includes most things that you’ll need for survival, you should bring some cash as we are 99% sure that you will want or need at least one of the following extras: snacks and beverages at cafés, laundry facilities, massage therapy, etc.
+There are very few ATM/cashpoints en-route and many places don’t take cards.
+You may be joining Stone King Club Week tour whose package includes most things that you’ll need for survival, but you should bring some cash as we are 99% sure that you will want or need snacks and beverages at cafés, laundry facilities, etc. at least once during the week.

 ESSENTIAL